charliecalvert/CloudNotes/Prog272/Week01.md

-## Prog 272 Week 01, 2018
+## Prog 272 Week 01, 2019

-Some notes to help us get started during Week01, spring, 2018.
+Some notes to help us get started during Week01, spring, 2019.

 ## Getting Started

-Our job on this first day will be to get an overview of the subjects to be covered in this class.
+Our job on this first week will be to get an overview of the subjects to be covered in this class.
 You will have a few assignments this week:

 1. Write an Introduction in the discussion area
 1. Register for some online sites and create an online presence document.
-1. Get Pristine Lubuntu up and running VirtualBox.
+1. Get Pristine Lubuntu up and running in VirtualBox.

 And here is some optional reading: